allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/300-container/_index.en.md

 ---

 Managing Kubernetes resources has never been easy.
-To successfully manage a Kubernetes cluster, there are a number of Kubernetes objects to manage!
+To successfully manage a Kubernetes cluster, there are a number of Kubernetes objects that we have to deal with!

 Starting from the namespace, there will be containers for monitoring, logging, containers for autoscaling, and so on.
-It's crazy enought, but what if you had to manage all of these for multiple clusters?
+It’s already crazy enough managing for one cluster, imagine have to manage all of these for multiple clusters?

 There are two ways you can manage Kubernetes resources along with your infrastructure in CDK.